-The Mira and Sarah licenses are located in an area of the eastern Mediterranean where there has not previously been production of oil and gas.
+The Myra and Sara licenses are located in an area of the eastern Mediterranean where there has not previously been production of oil and gas.
 Accordingly, there is not currently any infrastructure in place to market oil or gas if hydrocarbons are discovered.
 The Israeli government will have to approve the installation of infrastructure, and the construction of infrastructure will require significant capital investment.

-Failure to fund capital expenditures could adversely affect our properties interests..
+Failure to fund capital expenditures could adversely affect our properties interests.

 The oil and gas industry is capital intensive.
-The joint venture's exploration and development activities will require substantial capital expenditures to meet requirements in the licenses and any future licenses that may be granted covering the area of the Benjamin permit.
+The joint venture's exploration and development activities will require substantial capital expenditures to meet requirements in the licenses.
+We are required to prove financial capability of approximately \$12 million on or before December 1, 2010 to our joint venture partners to cover our share of the cost of the two test wells.
 There is no assurance that we or our joint venture partners will be able to obtain equity or debt financing on acceptable terms, or at all.